xtdb/xtdb/docs/phase_2.md

 a subset of these.

-The hard part is cross-shard queries, as this will require both coordination and operation across nodes to generate the result.
+The hard part is cross-shard queries, as this will require both coordination and co-operation across nodes to generate the result.
 This would break several assumptions currently made by the query engine.
 A work around can be found at firing queries to several nodes and then manually filter and joining the result in the code, but this would be outside CRUX.

+As the query engine is built on the concept of composing indexes and uses Query-Subquery, supporting remote queries inside a query should be possible.
+But there needs to be a way of deciding when to go to another node for parts of the result, which will be related to the sharding strategy in the first place.